 Bromeliad Flowers Losing Color: When & How To Prune Them Off

-It’s now the beginning of February and this bromeliad still holds a spot in the master bath.
-The spike has faded to greenish/pink (which you can see in the lead photo) and many of the tips are browning.
-The way it looks doesn’t bother me at all and that’s the point of this post.
+I bought a Guzmania Clare late one summer.
+The flower was pink for a couple of months and started to fade in October.
+At the beginning of February, this bromeliad still had a spot in the master bath.
+The spike faded to greenish/pink (which you can see in the lead photo), and many tips browned.
+The way it looks doesn’t bother me at all.

-close up of colorful guzmania bromeliad flowers
+Close up of many colorful guzmania bromeliad flowers.

 I didn’t take a picture of my Guzmania Claire in its hey day because I wasn’t planning on doing this post.
 Here you can see 2 of them – 1 is at the left front & the other towards the middle.
 This was before their flowers had stated to appear.